COMP122/pythagorean.mips/assignment.md

       export MARS_JAR=$HOME/Desktop/classes/comp122/mars-mips/mars/Mars4_5.jar
       alias mars="java -jar ${MARS_JAR} $*"
       ```
-      If you choice to setup your laptop for COMP122 other than the way I prescribed in the first week of the class, you will need to update the lines above accordingly.
+      If you choose to setup your laptop for COMP122 other than the way I prescribed in the first week of the class, you will need to update the lines above accordingly.

    1. Launch MARS IDE as follows:
       ```